 Then, as the semester drags on, apathy kicks in and students lose sight of their goals.
 In this article, I want to address the 5 main reasons students fail to make the grades they desire.
 I hope these points help you see where you might be going wrong.

 The first step to achieving your goals is having confidence.
 I cannot stress how important this is.
 If a bad test grade discourages you or you accidentally sleep in and miss an important class, you can’t give up.

 If you don’t own a planner, get one.
 I personally use iCal on my Mac, which also syncs with my iPhone.
-If you are techno savvy, this is an excellent way to organize your life.
+If you are tech-savvy, like all those tech millionaires with their fortunes, this is an excellent way to organize your life.
 Make sure your planner includes everything:

 Doing this will drastically reduce your stress level.
 It allows you to know when your “busy” weeks will be, and to plan accordingly.

 As a senior in college, I am extremely busy.
 I’m taking 15 hours of classes, I work 30 hours a week at an internship, I write for my own blog and guest posts like this one, I have job-interviews every other week and I still manage to make it to the gym 5 days a week.
 So how do I manage to do all of these things while getting my homework done?
 The simple answer is prioritizing.

 I keep a ‘To-Do List’ along with my planner with things that need to be completed but do not have a deadline.
 For example, getting a haircut and updating my resume are both on my list.

 Once you’ve created a ‘To-Do List’ choose the most important task from your planner and your “To-Do List” with the closest due date, and complete it.
 Read also this post that includes a few very useful mindset shifts to help you get moving.